retypeapp/action-build/README.md

     title: "My Project"
 ```

-While this may help get started when no `retype.json` file is available, it is best to define the project name in the projects `retype.json` file within `identity.title` setting.
+While this may help get started when no `retype.json` file is available, it is best to define the project name within the projects `retype.json` file within `branding.title` setting.
 See [Project configuration](https://retype.com/configuration/project/) for more details.

-## Specify Retype license key
+## Specify a Retype license key

-If a `license` is required, please configure using a GitHub secret.
+If a `license` key is required, please configure using a GitHub Secret.

 ```yaml
 - uses: retypeapp/action-build